twanlass/twanlass.github.io/timeline.md

 ## 2006-2011
 **The Laboratory**<br>
 A few friends and I got together to build an early iPhone game, [Flipn' Monsters](https://www.youtube.com/watch?v=bUuI1OJ27oE).
 It was polished and ton of fun.
 Made maybe ~$500 (at $0.99 a piece).
 Later we make the game free and saw over ~100K downloads.
-Mostly in China 🤷‍♂️.
+Mostly in China. 🤷‍♂️

 **Fuel N’ Spark**<br>
 Another tiny game studio I started with a few friends.
 We shipped [RocketBall](https://www.youtube.com/watch?v=MCRBygTU2NE), one of the first XBLA (Xbox Live Arcade) games.
 It was _not_ polished and it's debateable (probably not) if it was any fun.
 The game was featured on IGN, Gamespy, etc.

 **3dmotive**<br>
 A few friends and I started recording video tutorials for artists looking to work in the games industry.
 This would eventually turn in a streaming platform and community and was my first real exposure to building a SaaS business.
 I also learned a ton about how to build and manage a remote team.
-It's still [around today](https://3dmotive.com/) and being run by my awesome friends and co-founders.
+It's still [around today](https://3dmotive.com/) and being run by my awesome friends and previous co-founders.

 What does it have to do with 3d and cars?
 Nothing.
 Horrible naming skills strike again. 😆